 SIX WEEKS UNTIL CHRISTMAS!

-Last November, we had an exciting family “emergency” with the early birth of our eighth grandchild, which involved having four of our young grandchildren unexpectedly stay with us for an entire week, and then care for them part of the day over the next few weeks while their tiny sister grew big in the NICU.
-She has thrived, is beautiful and just turned one.
+Two years ago this past week, we had another exciting family “emergency” with the early birth of our eighth grandchild, who just turned two.
+This involved having four of our young grandchildren unexpectedly stay with us for an entire week, and then care for them part of the day over the next few weeks while their tiny sister grew big in the NICU.
+She has thrived, and is so beautiful.
 Shortly after her very early birth, her Mama fell and broke her ankle which meant even more days with the children staying here.
 You never know when life will throw interesting challenges into your days.
 It is a reminder that it is wise to make as many preparations ahead of time as possible.

-I promised you last week that we’d share with you how we do our Thanksgiving dinner shopping.
+I’ve promised you that we’d share with you how we do our Thanksgiving dinner shopping.

 Every year, when our Thanksgiving menu, and shopping list are completed, we take a morning to purchase the groceries.
 Our menu doesn’t change much from year to year, which means less work on our part.